 This love addicted behavior is one factor that drives many people to the social networking websites in the hope of finding a lasting relationship there, but these relationships, also, are often transitory, generating more motivations for the vain search for the next relationship to fill the void.

 Texting and email may also be may also be used to fill the void between relationships.
 Whenever an email or text from a potential love interest comes through, that stimulates an injection of adrenaline and dopamine into the brain, producing pleasurable sensations.
 This is a form of instant gratification which has become a critical element of modern-day life.
 The postponement of love relationship until the “right person” is found creates tension within the individual;, and the tension needs a release, and the release is the start of a new relationship.
 The need for instant gratification overrides logic and reason that indicates that, under the right circumstances, time will produce the desired results.
 But, that requires patience, so it is sacrificed by the need for immediate results.
 The love addiction substitutes the intensity of emotional extremes for the values of real intimacy between the members of a relationship.
 Thus, the love addict needs the relationship, but not the partner who is just a tool to create the illusion of a meaningful relationship.
 These are mechanical ways of relating to other people, not the creation of authentic, reality-based relationships.

-Love addiction can be successfully treated by various forms of psychological therapy: Cognitive Behavioral Therapy, Psychodynamic therapy, Dialectical Behavioral Therapy, Gestalt Therapy and Psychoanalysis.
+Love addiction can be successfully treated by various forms of psychological treatment: Cognitive Behavioral Treatment, Psychodynamic treatment, Dialectical Behavioral treatment, Gestalt Treatment and Psychoanalysis.

 Next: Part 3, Positively dealing with problems of love addiction.